GRTLCollaboration/GRChombo/README.md

 look at
 [this wiki page](https://github.com/GRChombo/GRChombo/wiki/Compiling-Chombo).

-Next we need to load the necessary modules We will use the Intel compiler with Intel MPI and a compatible HDF5 module.
+Next, we need to load the necessary modules.
+We will use the Intel compiler with Intel MPI and a compatible HDF5 module.
 This can either be done using the script in [`GRChombo/InstallNotes/MakeDefsLocalExamples`](./InstallNotes/MakeDefsLocalExamples)